 Whether you’re already retired or still planning for it, here’s a question on almost everyone’s mind: “How much can I spend in retirement?”
-In a March 31st GRBJ article, Steve Starnes, CFP® covers how to spend comfortably, but not excessively in retirement.
+In a March 31st GRBJ article, Steve Starnes, MBA, CFP® covers how to spend comfortably, but not excessively in retirement.

 There are handy rules of thumb to get you started – like “the 4% rule.”
 Suggested by Bill Bengen in 1994, this data-driven rule suggests retirees who hold a half-stock/half-bond portfolio should be able spend 4% of their portfolio’s worth in the first year of retirement, annually adjust that figure for inflation, and expect to spend sustainably for at least 30 years.